ssg-wsg/Community/README.md

 INTRODUCTION
 ------------

-This repository contains guides to support your app development on SSG-WSG Developer Portal (https://developer.ssg-wsg.gov.sg).
+This repository contains references and guides to support your application development on SSG-WSG Developer Portal (https://developer.ssg-wsg.gov.sg).
 More guides will be added into this repository in the future.

 -----------------
 OTHER INFORMATION